CodeNarc/CodeNarc/codenarc-rules-basic.md

 ## EmptyTryBlock Rule

 Checks for empty *try* blocks.
 Empty *try* blocks are confusing and serve no purpose.
+This rule ignores all try-with-resources statements.

 Here is an example of code that produces a violation: